Collective intelligence evolves ideas and progress that would be tenuous when done alone.

-Many different theories exist on where collective intelligence comes from and where it resides.
+Many different theories exist regarding where collective intelligence comes from and where it resides.
 The Co-Intelligence Institute notes that intelligence in a group dynamic involves many different approaches and perspectives and can include a number of factors.
 These can include:

 - The minds that comprise intelligence collective influence the whole and those who access its common body of knowledge

 - An emergent property of a social system that includes information gathering, communication systems, learning systems, and similar cultural patterns.